Designing an Arabic User Experience – Part 3: Usability Testing in Saudi Arabia

-This is followed by a run down of what will actually happen during the session.
-They’ll be sat at a desk in front of a computer (or other device) and will be asked to perform a number of tasks.
+This is followed by a rundown of what will actually happen during the session.
+They’ll be sat at a desk in front of a computer (or other devices) and will be asked to perform a number of tasks.
 As they’re conducting the tasks there’ll be a moderator who’ll be asking them questions about what they’re doing.

 Most of the time once we’ve gone through the process, people seem to have a better understanding and at the very least are now curious about it.

 Participants Treat Sessions Like They’re The Ones Being Tested

 Despite being briefed that the aim of the sessions is to test the design and not them, many participants still approach sessions as if it’s them being tested.

 They want to make sure that they do the ‘right’ thing or have the ‘best’ answers.

 Participants often search for confirmation that they were helpful to the study.
 At the end of sessions, some will express feelings of guilt that they didn’t do well or will ask if they completed tasks correctly.